Business Concepts

 - Document facts early.
 Memory fades and politics rewrites history.

-What Is a Difficult Work Situation?
+What Is a Difficult Situation at Work?

 The tricky part is that the same event lands differently depending on context.
 A blunt email from a stressed founder is noise.
-The same email from a manager building a paper trail is a warning.
+The same email from a senior manager building a paper trail is a warning you should address.

-Examples of Difficult Work Situations Explained
+Examples of Difficult Situations at Work Explained

 1. Conflict with your direct manager